Genetics of amyotrophic lateral sclerosis

 TARDBP, which codes for TAR DNA-binding protein (TDP-43), is associated with 1–5% of familial ALS and less than 1% of sporadic ALS.
 While TARDBP mutations are somewhat rare in ALS, pathological aggregations of TDP-43 are seen in up to 97% of ALS patients and up to 50% of FTD patients.
 TDP-43 is involved in the repair of DNA double-strand breaks.
 It is recruited to DNA damage sites and interacts with proteins involved in the repair process of non-homologous end joining.

 FUS, which codes for "Fused in sarcoma" protein, is associated with 1–5% of familial ALS and less than 1% of sporadic ALS.
 FUS is an RNA-binding protein with a similar function to TDP-43.

 Some people have both ALS and frontotemporal dementia (FTD–ALS).
 The four main genes associated with FTD–ALS are C9orf72, CHCHD10, SQSTM1, and TBK1.
 C9orf72 repeat expansions explain about 40% of familial ALS and 25% of familial FTD; thus, C9orf72 provides a genetic explanation for most of the overlap between the two diseases.
-While about half of people with ALS have some degree of cognitive impairment, only 10-15% have cognitive impairment severe enough to meet the criteria for frontotemporal dementia (FTD).
+While about half of the people with ALS have some degree of cognitive impairment, only 10-15% have cognitive impairment severe enough to meet the criteria for frontotemporal dementia (FTD).
 Additionally, about 15% of people with FTD have symptoms of motor neuron dysfunction that resemble ALS.
-Mutations in TARDBP, FUS, C9orf72 and other genes can cause ALS as well as related forms of frontotemporal dementia (FTD–ALS).
+Mutations in TARDBP, FUS, C9orf72, and other genes can cause ALS as well as related forms of frontotemporal dementia (FTD–ALS).
 Proteins made by these genes appear to have prion-like activity and form inclusion bodies in some instances of ALS.